Haml Changelog

 Don’t crash when methods like

-in, for example, Rails 3 beta. -
+form_forreturnnilin, for example, Rails 3 beta. -

 Compatibility with Rails 3 beta’s RJS facilities.